UCL/MPHY0026/doc/background/components.rst

 Upon completion of this section, the student will be able to:

 * Recall the main components
-* Understand that the system performace is the sum of each part
+* Understand that the system performance is the sum of each part

 Introduction